Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Part 1: What Home Workouts Can (and Can't) Do

-✅ Significant fat loss (combined with diet) ✅ Improved cardiovascular fitness ✅ Core strength and stability ✅ Flexibility and mobility ✅ Upper and lower body strength (beginner to intermediate level) ✅ Athletic conditioning and endurance ✅ Better posture and reduced back pain
+✅ Significant fat loss (combined with diet) ✅ Improved cardiovascular fitness and stamina ✅ Core strength and stability ✅ Flexibility and mobility ✅ Upper and lower body strength (beginner to intermediate level) ✅ Athletic conditioning and endurance ✅ Better posture and reduced desk-job back pain ✅ Hormonal improvements — better sleep, reduced stress, regulated insulin sensitivity

 What Requires Equipment or a Gym